-The Crescent Heights and Medicine Hat Airport stations were greater than 90% operational for 2020.
-There was one exceedance of the 24-hour AAAQO, attributed to wildfire smoke and high wind speed events.
+The Crescent Heights station was greater than 90% operational for 2021.
+The operational uptime for Medicine Hat Trap Club was 46.1%.
+The Taber and Brooks stations were not operational until June 2021.
+There were 44 exceedances of the 24-hour AAAQO and 107 exceedances of the 1-hour AAAQO, attributed to wildfire smoke and high wind speed events.